 The success of PPP for Math 147/151/171 has been so great that the Texas A&M Mathematics Department has designed a similar program for students who need to take Math 131/142.
 The department anticipates that students who enroll in PPP for Math 131/142 will be better prepared for the calculus course they take at Texas A&M. The goal is to improve the overall success rates for students in Math 131/142.

 Real-time Online Group Tutors

 The strength of the PPP is the synchronous, online group tutoring sessions.
 For each 2-hour online session, students all log on at the same time and a math tutor leads the small group of students in a virtual math class.
 These sessions are designed to help to correct students’ misconceptions, fill gaps, strengthen the students’ mathematical foundation, and help move each student to higher levels of mathematical understanding.
 The 2-hour online sessions are “live” and interactive.
 Each student has an opportunity to interact with other students and the tutor by asking questions, discussing math content, solving math problems, and answering questions posed by the tutor.
 Each tutor is an experienced math teacher who has been trained in all forms of technology for the program.

 Independent Work Opportunities

 Students enrolled in the Personalized Precalculus Program will have access to high quality videos and review sheets they can access when needed.
-Tutors will assign individual students problems from the review sheets based upon each student’s individual needs.
-The review sheets and videos are accessed through the TAMU Learning Management System (eCampus.tamu.edu) and will be available to the student for an entire academic year.
+The review sheets and videos can be found in online classroom and will be available to the student for an entire academic year.

 Required assignments with individual feedback

 Assignments will be given two to three times per week.
-These assignments will be rigorously graded so students get the individualized feedback they need to improve their math skills.
+These assignments will be rigorously graded bu tutors so students get the individualized feedback they need to improve their math skills.